raspberrypilearning/deck-of-cards/en/step_5.md

     return self._suit.upper()
 ```

-Any code which uses the `suit` property would still work and this change would be applied everywhere.
-However, if you had just let people access the `suit` property directly, you would not be able to later change its implementation.
+Any code which uses the `suit` property will still work, and this change will be applied everywhere.
+However, if you had just let people access the `suit` property directly, you would not be able to change its implementation later.

 --- /collapse ---